emencia/django-blog-lotus/README.rst

 Django Blog Lotus
 =================

-A Django weblog application with builtin multilingual content and inspired from deceased Zinnia weblog.
+A Django weblog application with builtin multilingual content and some other features.

 Features
 ********

-* Multilingual articles and categories;
+* Multilingual articles and categories (but still compatible with single language site);
 * Tags for Articles;
 * Featuring, pinning, private and draft modes;
 * Configured CKEditor to write rich text in admin;